Classification of Fires

 The indicating colour always indicates the type of extinguisher medium.

-Not using the above colour coding means the fire extinguisher does not conform to the British standard and therefore cannot display the Kite mark.
-If a specific piece of legislation requires them to conform to the British Standard, then they would be illegal.
+Not using the above colour coding means the fire extinguisher does not conform to the British standard and therefore cannot display the Kitemark.
+If a specific piece of legislation requires them to conform to the British Standard, then they would be unsuitable.
 In the case of the The Regulatory Reform (Fire Safety) Order 2005 this order does not require portable fire extinguishers to conform to the British Standard.

 For a fuller explanation, go to Portable Fire Extinguisher Guide and for a full explanation check out the latest edition of BS EN 3-7

-For the home a fire blanket and a small wet chemical extinguisher or dry water mist extinguisher in the kitchen would be considered satisfactory for most situations.
-A water mist extinguisher, with its broad ability across all most fire risks is also suitable for the rest of the house.
-Remember to only tackle small fires, if in doubt, get out and always call the fire service out.
+For a kitchen at home, a water mist extinguisher using de-ionised water and a fire blanket would be considered satisfactory for most situations.
+Alternatively, a wet chemical extinguisher can be a solution.
+A water mist extinguisher, with its broad fire fighting capability across most fire risks is also suitable for the rest of the house.
+Remember to tackle only small fires, if in doubt, get out and always call the fire service out.

-Commercial organisations need to be more professional by conducting a survey to ascertain the number and type of extinguishers that are required and a more substantial fire extinguishing capability will be required.
-The ratings of the extinguishers should be used to calculate the number and type of extinguishers required.
-Only BAFE approved companies should be used as this will ensure an installation and maintenance to the highest standard.
+Commercial and public organisations need to have a survey conducted to ascertain the number and type of extinguishers that are required.
+The ratings of the extinguishers are then used to calculate the number and type of extinguishers required.
+We recommend that you check out any service company on Trustpilot, as there are many untrustworthy companies in the industry.